joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step5.md

 `git commit -S -s -am 'Adding YOUR_NAME to certified.md'`{{execute}}

+Note: we are using the `-s` option which will append a `sign-off` message to your commit message, and the `-S` option which will tell git to use the gpg key we configured in step4 to sign the commit.

 And push your new branch back to your fork of the repo:

 `git push -u origin YOUR_NAME`{{execute}}